My Story

 This is what I have tried so far -

-There is no evidence of any form of success with these trials, although my counts have fluctuated and are currently stable, with the rising trend abated.
+There is no evidence of any form of success with these trials, although my counts have fluctuated over the years, and are currently decreasing at a slow rate, but with no apparent reason.

 Results of my trials can be discussed/commented on, by means of the Forum.